MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 ```cpp
 //#define SF_ARC_FIX
 ```
-Files sliced with SkeinForge contain the wrong arc GCodes when using "Arc Point" as fillet procedure.
+Files sliced with SkeinForge contain the wrong arc G-codes when using "Arc Point" as fillet procedure.
 This option works around that bug, but otherwise should be left off.

 ## Extra Features